MicrosoftDocs/memdocs/memdocs/intune/protect/windows-update-compatibility-reports.md

 # App and driver compatibility reports for Windows updates

-*This feature is in preview.*

 With Intune, you can deploy updates to Windows 10/11 devices by using policies for [Update rings for Windows 10 and later](../protect/windows-10-update-rings.md) and [Feature updates for Windows 10 and later](../protect/windows-10-feature-updates.md).
 To help prepare for update deployments, Intune offers integrated reports to help you understand compatibility risks that might impact your devices during or after an update:

-- **Windows feature update device readiness report (Preview)** - This report provides per-device information about compatibility risks that are associated with an upgrade or update to a chosen version of Windows.
+- **Windows feature update device readiness report** - This report provides per-device information about compatibility risks that are associated with an upgrade or update to a chosen version of Windows.

-- **Windows feature update compatibility risks report (Preview)** - This report provides a summary view of the top compatibility risks across your organization for a chosen version of Windows.
+- **Windows feature update compatibility risks report** - This report provides a summary view of the top compatibility risks across your organization for a chosen version of Windows.
 You can use this report to understand which compatibility risks impact the greatest number of devices in your organization.

 To use these reports, you must first ensure that prerequisites are met and that devices are properly configured for data collection.